 Everyone hates complaints.
 Or do they?
 A complaint from a customer is a sign that they are willing to give you a chance to set things right.
 Otherwise, you would get a notification for the termination of the contract.

 Every complaint is an opportunity to retain a customer, to show them that you are willing to go the extra mile to satisfy their needs and solve their grievances.
-Do not brush any complaint under the rug.
+Do not brush any complaints under the rug.
 It will cost you both the current client and future ones, as well.